Singled Out: Round 1

-The Picker was presented with a large board of six categories.
-Which narrowed down a contestants (whether IRL or URL) attributes.
-Anything from physical attraction, mental attraction, hobbies and social media habits.
-(Categories would have a humorous tone to them.)
-Once choosing a category two or three choices were listed (for example, a category on personality would be listed as "Cray or Cray" or "Chill"), and The Picker was asked to eliminate any contestant who falls under that trope.
-"IRL" contestants who were eliminated left the studio in view of the picker revealing themselves.
-(URL contestants are also eliminated likewise, however The Picker has no idea of this.)
-This continued until at least eight or less "IRL" contestants remained (which if less than eight "IRL" contestants were left, they would automatically advance to the next round) and/or eight or less "URL" contestants remained (which if less than eight "URL" were left on the screen, they would automatically advance to the next round.) who would then advance to Round 2.
+The Picker is presented with a large board of six categories to narrow down a contestant's attributes.
+Categories include physical attraction, mental attraction, hobbies and social media habits.
+Once a category is chosen, two or three choices are listed, and The Picker eliminates any contestant who falls under that trope.
+IRL contestants who were eliminated left the studio in view of the Picker, revealing themselves.
+URL contestants are also eliminated, out of sight of the Picker.
+This continues until eight or fewer IRL contestants remain and/or eight or fewer URL contestants remain.